Azure/KAN/docs/api/README.md

 * [Solution](./object-model/solution.md) (```solution.solution.symphony```)
 * [Instance](./object-model/instance.md) (```instance.solution.symphony```)

-## Mapping between SYMPHONY API object models and SYMPHONY portal concepts
+## Mapping between KAN API object models and KAN portal concepts

-The SYMPHONY portal experience aims to provide a streamlined experience of creating and managing intelligent Edge solutions leveraging cameras.
-Hence, we’ve hidden some SYMPHONY API concepts and renamed a few objects to make the UX more intuitive for target scenarios.
+The KAN portal experience aims to provide a streamlined experience of creating and managing intelligent Edge solutions leveraging cameras.
+Hence, we’ve hidden some KAN API concepts and renamed a few objects to make the UX more intuitive for target scenarios.
 The following table summarizes how portal concepts are mapped to API concepts:

 | API Object | Portal Concept |
 |--------|--------|